AntonSazonov/BigBlurTest/README.md

-# Blur_Test
- Blur algorithms and implementations test.
+# Blur algorithms and implementations test